CLIMP: Contrastive Language-Image Mamba Pretraining

 \subsection{Model Architecture}

-\method follows CLIP's dual-encoder architecture, mapping images and text into a shared embedding space.
-Crucially, both encoders are Mamba-based, offering consistent sub-quadratic memory scaling across modalities.
-An overview is shown in Figure~\ref{fig:block_diagram}.
+As shown in Figure~\ref{fig:block_diagram}, \method follows CLIP's dual-encoder architecture, mapping images and text into a shared embedding space.
+Both encoders are Mamba-based, offering consistent sub-quadratic memory scaling across modalities.

-\paragraph{Vision Encoder.} We adopt VMamba~\cite{liu2024vmamba} as the vision encoder.
+\textbf{Vision Encoder.} We use VMamba~\cite{liu2024vmamba} as the vision encoder.
 Given an input image $\mathbf{I} \in \mathbb{R}^{H \times W \times 3}$, we divide it into non-overlapping patches of size $P \times P$ and project them into patch embeddings processed through Visual State-Space (VSS) blocks utilizing the SS2D cross-scan mechanism.
 The hierarchical structure progressively downsamples feature maps through patch merging, with final features mapped to the shared embedding space via a learned projection $W_v$.

-A key advantage is the implicit handling of spatial relationships through scanning patterns, providing a favorable spatial inductive bias (see Section~\ref{subsec:mamba_inductive_bias}), allowing \method to process variable input resolutions without positional encoding interpolation, specialized schemes like RoPE~\cite{su2024roformer}, or complex training procedures like FlexViT~\cite{beyer2023flexvit} and NaFlex~\cite{dehghani2024naflex}.
+A key advantage is the implicit handling of spatial relationships through scanning patterns, providing a favorable spatial inductive bias (see Section~\ref{sec:inductive_bias}), allowing \method to process variable input resolutions without positional encoding interpolation, specialized schemes like RoPE~\cite{su2024roformer}, or complex training procedures like FlexViT~\cite{beyer2023flexvit} and NaFlex~\cite{dehghani2023patch}.

-\paragraph{Text Encoder.} We employ pretrained Mamba LLMs as text encoders: Mamba-1~\cite{gu2024mamba} (1.4B parameters) and Mamba-2~\cite{dao2024mamba2} (1.3B parameters).
+\textbf{Text Encoder.} We employ two pretrained variants: Mamba-1~\cite{gu2024mamba} (1.4B parameters) and Mamba-2~\cite{dao2024mamba2} (1.3B parameters).
 While both share the selective state-space foundation, Mamba-2 introduces structured state-space duality (SSD) enabling more efficient computation.
-Unlike transformers with mature bidirectional encoders~\cite{bert, liu2019roberta}, Mamba models are autoregressive by design and we further analyze the role of the text tower in Table~\ref{tab:llm_ablation}.
+Unlike Transformers with mature bidirectional encoders~\cite{bert, liu2019roberta}, Mamba models are autoregressive by design.
+However, this autoregressive formulation is well-suited for contrastive learning: the last-token representation naturally aggregates full-context information, and the absence of a fixed positional encoding enables processing of arbitrarily long text - a key advantage for dense captioning retrieval (Section~\ref{sec:dense_captioning_retrieval}).
+We further analyze the role of the text tower in Table~\ref{tab:llm_ablation}.